How to be a Hybrid Meeting Superstar!

 Invest in a virtual whiteboard so all writings are experienced the same way.
 Here are some links to explore more.
 It is these small investments that draw attention to the collective and shows you are invested in everyone’s experience.

 Ask everyone to turn on their camera and use the “buddy system” which connects an in-person participant with a virtual one.
-This partnership allows the dissemination of unspoken information, allows the virtual person to have a more active voice in the meeting.
+This partnership allows the dissemination of unspoken information and allows the virtual person to have a more active voice in the meeting.

 What is the one thing you can do today to elevate your hybrid experience?